Updated January 18, 2018

 And finally, if finances and circumstances allow, you might decide to purchase more than one bag.
 For example, a shoulder injury temporarily sidelined my convertible carry on when it was replaced with a rolling bag.
 I now use both, at different times, for different types of travel.

 Size.
 Ensure it meets the “45-inch rule.”
 There are slight variations between carriers, but most airlines have established that the dimensions of a standard carry-on bag should not exceed 22 x 14 x 9 inches (56 x 36 x 23 cm).
 This amounts to 45 linear inches (115 cm).

 The measurements must include external pockets, wheels, or anything extending beyond the packing compartment.
-Many airlines are currently quite flexible with the 45-inch requirement, but with more competition for the limited space in overhead bins, size and weight restrictions might be more strictly enforced.
-As a good carry-on bag will be a significant up-front investment, it pays to get it right at the outset.
+Many airlines are flexible with the 45-inch requirement.
+Some aren’t.
+With more competition for the limited space in overhead bins, size and weight restrictions might be more strictly enforced.
+As a good carry-on bag will be a significant up-front investment, it pays to get it right as early as possible.

 Weight.
 Many airlines allow carry-on luggage up to 10 kg (22 lbs).
 When plastic or metal handles and wheels are added to a bag, the weight can increase significantly.
 Aim for an empty weight of less than 20% of an airline’s weight limit.
 That’s a maximum of 2 kg (4.4 lbs) for a “10-kg carrier.”
 Without sacrificing quality and durability, look for a bag weighing less than this threshold so most of the weight comes from what’s packed, and not from the bag itself.